 Is the pump strainer basket blocked?

 Check that the pool pump strainer basket is not full of debris.
-If it is then it will stop the proper flow of water to the pump.
-If it is full of debris then to empty it without getting an airlock follow these instructions – How to empty the pool pump strainer basket without getting an airlock.
+If it is, then it will stop the proper flow of water to the pump.
+If it is full of debris, then empty it without getting an airlock follow these instructions – How to empty the pool pump strainer basket without getting an airlock.

 Does the filter need backwashing?